 - FINANCIAL PLAN

 Writing a table of contents for your business plan is a subtle yet powerful way to captivate your potential investors or business partners.
-It is essentially a summary of the entire document that acts as a roadmap of your business activities.
+It is essentially a summary of the document that acts as a roadmap for your business activities.

 A smart entrepreneur is one who uses every opportunity available to grow closer to success.
 Creating a striking business plan table of contents to engage your investors is a detail you shouldn’t miss.